HimoriK/book/src/ch01-03-hello-cargo.md

 Let’s create a new project using Cargo and look at how it differs from our original “Hello, world!” project.
-Navigate back to your *projects* directory (or wherever you decided to store your code).
-Then, on any operating system, run the following:
+Navigate back to your *projects* directory Then, on any operating system, run the following:

 ```console
 $ cargo new hello_cargo